Miracle Girls Festival

-Miracle Girls Festival (ミラクルガールズフェスティバル, Mirakuru Gāruzu Fesutibaru) is a crossover rhythm game developed by Sega for the PlayStation Vita.
+Miracle Girls Festival (ミラクルガールズフェスティバル, Mirakuru Gāruzu Fesutibaru) is a crossover rhythm game developed and published by Sega for the PlayStation Vita.
 It was released in Japan on December 17, 2015.

 The game uses the same engine and gameplay as the Hatsune Miku: Project DIVA series of rhythm games, and features characters and songs from the following Japanese anime series: YuruYuri, Nyaruko: Crawling with Love, Vividred Operation, Kin-iro Mosaic, Arpeggio of Blue Steel, Tesagure!
 Bukatsu-mono, Wake Up, Girls!, Go!
 Go!
 575, No-Rin, Engaged to the Unidentified and Is the Order a Rabbit?.

-Song List
+Song list

 There are a total of 22 songs from 11 different anime series.
 Each of the 22 songs features a 3D PV with 3D models of the anime characters from the respective series.